dvaumoron/puzzleweb/README.md

 ## Technical overview

-The main server is backed by microservices called with [gRPC](https://grpc.io/), those services definitions (and list of proposed implementations) are :
+The main server use [Gin](https://gin-gonic.com/) and is backed by microservices called with [gRPC](https://grpc.io/), those services definitions (and list of proposed implementations) are :
 1. [puzzlesessionservice](https://github.com/dvaumoron/puzzlesessionservice) (this contract is also used for settings storage)
     - [puzzlesessionserver](https://github.com/dvaumoron/puzzlesessionserver)
     - [puzzlesettingsserver](https://github.com/dvaumoron/puzzlesettingsserver)